DOMUSNETWORK/video-games/README.md

 I think I met all of the goals described below and I've added some extra features such as:<br />
 Theme switcher<br />
 Inner page navigation<br />
-Three extra games to the '.json' file since it was boring working only with 3 games displaying :)<br />
+Three extra games to the '.json' file since it was boring to work with only 3 games displayed :)<br />

 <b>The tools I've used for this app are:</b>